 Texts, subject matter, and many assignments parallel those of the Honors course, but they are typically assigned in smaller quantities of pages read, pages written, and sources required in research.
 Writing and vocabulary work will be a requirement for this course.
 The writing assignments in this class will range from the creative to more formal expository and persuasive essays.
 The expectations and goals for writing in this class include developing the writer's voice, clarity and simplicity of expression, creation of effective thesis statements, developing skills in smooth transitions between main ideas and effective proofreading of the writer's own work.
 Vocabulary words will be assigned at least every other week, followed by vocabulary quizzes and cumulative quarterly vocabulary tests.
-Prerequisite: Successful completion of English 10.

-ENGLISH 12 - AP LITERATURE AND COMPOSITION 140 Full Year - Advanced Placement
+ENGLISH 12 - AP LITERATURE AND COMPOSITION

 In the college curriculum level of Advanced Placement English in Literature and Composition, young language arts scholars will be asked to explore classic and contemporary works, write analytically as well as creatively, express themselves in a number of public speaking contexts, and exercise critical thinking throughout their studies.
 Particular attention will be placed on understanding authors' effective use of literary devices in novels, short stories, poetry and plays.
-The course provides preparation for the national AP English exam, a required undertaking for all who enroll.
+Students are required to take the Advanced Placement Exam at the end of the year.
 The challenging titles studied in this course are aligned with those suggested by the College Board.

 Prerequisite to enter AP level from honors: A final grade of "B-" in English 11H.

-ENGLISH 12 - QUARTER OFFERING PROGRAM
+ENGLISH 12 - COURSE OFFERING PROGRAM

 Grade 12 students not enrolled in AP Literature and Composition will enroll in a series of three English courses of their choosing during their senior year.
-Each course will be one quarter in length.
-Students should select their top three choices of classes for each quarter.
-After the first three weeks of the course, students may not change the level of the enrolled course.
+Students should select their top three choices of classes.
+After the first week of the course, students may not change the level of the enrolled course.